-To keep the pathways streamlined, we provide initial pathway pages that link to more information.
+To keep the clinical pathways streamlined, we provide initial pages that link to more information.
 The Clinical Pathways Program appreciates your feedback.
 Please contact us via email with any concerns or recommendations at firstname.lastname@example.org.

-These pathways are intended to be general guides for clinicians, and it is essential to note that not all patients will fit neatly onto a given pathway.
+These clinical pathways are intended to be general guides for clinicians, and it is essential to note that not all patients will fit neatly onto a given clinical pathway.
 For example, some patients may be excluded from pathway application, while others may not follow the expected course of disease and require an alternative care plan.
-In general, the pathways should apply to approximately 75% of patients with the listed condition.
+In general, the clinical pathways should apply to approximately 75% of patients with the listed condition.